 So, when developing a ecommerce marketplace for your company, make sure that the design matches your brand image.
 Also, ensure that the website is suitable for the products you’re offering to visitors.
 Don’t choose a design that tells a different story from what your products are saying otherwise you have to redesign the project.
 Moreover, don’t forget the shopping cart.
 The layout must be easy to understand and navigate for a good user experience.

 If you’re confused about which design to use, do a little research to that effect.
 You can check a lot of design agencies ‘ work, such as a portfolio of e-commerce website by Keen To Design, to get inspiration for color concepts and the latest design trends.

-- User’s Security on the Website
+- User’s Security and Privacy on the Website

 When we talk about eCommerce websites, it means a marketplace where sellers and buyers exchange goods and services for money.
 This means that sensitive data are also shared between the vendors and buyers on the site.
 For instance, a buyer will often disclose their credit card or debit card details on the website to pay for the goods or services.
 The vendor will also store the data of these customers and important details of his products on the site.

 So, all the parties have something to lose if there’s a data breach.
 This is why security is of utmost interest at the beginning of the development phase.
 For example, the eCommerce website owner has to protect his buyers’ data from hackers who can steal and sell them to competitors.
 In addition, he has to ensure that people who buy from the website are not exposed to viruses or phishing links that will compromise their privacy.
 So, from the onset, decide on the security measures to put in place to protect user’s data on your site.
 Failure to do that will attract penalties from Google and even a loss of customers for your company.

 - Search Engine Optimization Approach